April 29, 2007

 wasn't terribly difficult to maintain that average through the power line

 section, I wasn't taking any chances.
-Still, I arrived plenty early to the 6th
+Still, I arrived plenty early to the

-and the race, ended.
+where the test, and the race, ended.
 I thanked the club members at

 the end, packed up my rock-beaten KX250 and began the long drive

 home with a stop in Festus for a Hardees Thickburger.
 It was my first.

 May 6, 2007

-Gerhard “Wardy” Ward’s 2007 Fox Valley Off-Road series began with an
+Gerhard “Wardy” Ward’s 2007 Fox Valley Off-Road series began with

-Snedcor and Troy Weber, on the way to the signup line, then met
+Jeff Snedcor and Troy Weber, on the way to the signup line, then met

 Warrenville's very own +40B rider Tony Smith.
-By the time I returned to
+By the time I returned

-and opened up a sweet spot next to the Ryan Moss clan.
+up and opened up a sweet spot next to the Ryan Moss clan.

 Course conditions were relatively dry, even dusty in some spots, so I

-prepared myself by remembering that I should have thought about taking
+prepared myself by remembering that I should have thought about

-Leadbelt Enduro caused the chain to grind down the
+guide at the Leadbelt Enduro caused the chain to grind down the

 plastic wear block a bit more than was usual, leaving some extra

 customary March of the Testing Transponders, where each rider

-purposefully walks through the
+purposefully walks through the apparatus responsible for electronic

-tied to chest protectors), our next task was to make a beeline for the starting area and claim a good
+task was to make a beeline for the starting area and claim a good

 position in our respective rows.
 There would be no time for

 Wardy's “hat trick” method of starting the race often catches even the

 most experienced riders off guard.
-Jeff Snedcor, racing this year in the
+Jeff Snedcor, racing this year in

-hit the ground I made the first corner in the 4th spot.
+after his hat hit the ground I made the first corner in the 4th spot.

 Through a series of off-camber ATV trails, I stayed with the lead pack

 and passed two riders who missed turns.
 The trails were fast, and

 soon enough we arrived at the most interesting part of the course: the

 rocky creek.
 A staple of any Wardy hare scramble, the creek is

 down into the channel and raced upstream through mud, water and

 As the creek turned to the left, the established line appeared to take

 us to the right, straight up a well-traveled bank and onto the dirt road

 separating the creek from more woods.
 The course had been laid out

-similarly at one of Wardy’s 2006 hare scrambles, and from there it had
+similarly at one of Wardy’s 2006 hare scrambles, and from there it

-up the arrows that led to an off-camber trail on
+followed, then picked up the arrows that led to an off-camber trail on

 the other side of the road.
-When the lead rider hesitated on the road, I saw that as a chance to take
+When the lead rider hesitated on the road,

-arrows ahead of me in the creek.
+If I had, I would have seen more arrows ahead of me in the creek.

-My first hint I’d done something wrong was when I found myself all alone
+My first hint I’d done something wrong was when I found myself all

-me.
+right behind me.
 Then Ryan Moss passed me.
 Bad sign.
 Ryan started

 a row ahead of me in the AA class.
 High winds had made a mess of

 the taped-off area of the motocross track, and at first I thought maybe

 I’d cut the course there.
 Then more A riders from the first row passed

 by, including Jeff Snedcor, who probably wondered as Ryan Moss did

 how I could have been ahead of him.
 Crap.

 On the second lap, I quickly discovered my error in the creek.
 When I

 tried to climb out of the creek like I’d done previously, a guy was there

 to point me in the right direction.
 After finishing the creek section and

-working my way back to the point I’d picked up the off-camber trails the electronic scoring would later show, that’s almost exactly how
+working my way back to the point I’d picked up the off-camber trails

+As the electronic scoring would later show, that’s almost exactly how

 much I’d cut.
 Lap 1 would have to be thrown out.

 At that point it became clear that I was riding for fun.
 I worked on

-On my 7th lap, Troy Weber snapped a digital photo of me just after I’d re-
+On my 7th lap, Troy Weber snapped a digital photo of me just after

-for home.
+last and head for home.
 The rest of the Vet A riders got in one more

 lap, with #445 Clint Pherigo taking a close win over Will Heitman.
 I

 brought up the rear, one lap down.
 All is fair in love and racing.